 All in all, the Grand Canyon West maybe a little bit too commercial for travelers yet it is a convenient way to get a taste of the Grand Canyon and experience nature away from the neon lights of the Strip.

-Red Rock Canyon
+Red Rock Canyon National Conservation Area

 In Red Rock Canyon, 500 million years of history lie exposed in rock.
 The Red Rock Canyon National Conservation Area is where we learned a lot more about the Mojave Desert.
 The rugged, scenic canyon lies within the Mojave Desert (North America’s smallest, driest desert), and it’s defined by its geology, elevation, and characteristic plants such as Joshua trees.

-In the Mojave, mountain ranges alternative with low, flat basins, giving a rhythm to the landscape, and providing living space for a wide variety of plants and animals.
+In the Mojave, mountain ranges are alternative with low, flat basins, giving a rhythm to the landscape, and providing living space for a wide variety of plants and animals.
 There is a scenic drive route with numerous trails for visitors to explore the natural wonders.

 About 250 million years ago the earth was caught in a catastrophe virtually beyond comprehension.
 Exactly what brought the ancient world to an end is still widely debated, although extra-terrestrial impacts, intense volcanic eruptions, and drastic sea-level changes that caused oxygen levels to fall are possible explanations.
 Whatever its cause, this extinction radically changed the course of life on earth.
 Early fossils of reptiles, dinosaurs, and mammals were found in the red sandstone cliffs and grey limestone layers in the Red Rock Canyon.
 These discoveries provided clues and evidence of what the ancient world was like and helped scientists understand the evolution of life.

-Today, the conservation area contains a diverse flora and fauna and is home to a sanctuary of life.
+Today, the conservation area contains diverse flora and fauna and is home to a sanctuary of life.
 Plants in the desert have many survival strategies by growing in canyons, where it is cooler and wetter.
 Animals do well in holes.
-We looked closely to the rocks as we were driving through the scenic route, hoping to see some ground squirrels, Whiptail lizard, and the desert tortoise (and not to step on Tarantula in between the cracks on the ground…)
+We looked closely at the rocks as we were driving through the scenic route, hoping to see some ground squirrels, Whiptail lizard, and the desert tortoise (and not to step on Tarantula in between the cracks on the ground…)

 It was fulfilling to learn how different kinds of rocks formed through millions of years of processing, and the views of the area were stunning and unique.
 Grab your boots, some water, and a few friends so you don’t get lost.
 Stick to mornings or late afternoons in the summer to avoid the worst of the desert heat.